SC36-11-1/Elias-Bitwayiki/📑✨ Manuscript.md

 ### Smart City

-Newly Completed and Open Smart City Invitation Only to researchers *Post Singularity After MindUpload Wars caused by Technological Advancements, Hacking virus's and a.i. *
+>Newly Completed and Open Smart City Invitation Only to researchers
+>*Post Singularity After MindUpload Wars caused by Technological Advancements, Hacking virus's and a.i. *
+>Ethical Dilemmas contigent to exstensive multitude of research systems causing probability factors to become evident, increasing likely hood of existance within the city causing rinse / wash repetition
+>

 	– Everyone is assessed at birth tech allows you to see estrogen and testosterone levels Pink, purple, blue.
 	- Non Conforming, Outliers